Syed Badr-ul Hasan Khan Bahadur

-Syed Badr-ul Hasan Khan Bahadur was an Indian actor and classical dancer who acted in silver screen and television.
-He was known as Pappu Polister.
+Syed Badr-ul Hasan Khan Bahadur professionally known by Pappu Polyester was an Indian actor and classical dancer who acted in silver screen and television.

 Biography

 Khan Bahadur was a descendant of Wajid Ali Shah.
-He acted in The Sword of Tipu Sultan in 1990 where he played the role of Maharaja of Mysore and won a National Award for Best Supporting Actor for acting in this television series.
+He acted in The Sword of Tipu Sultan in 1990 where he played the role of Maharaja of Mysore and won a National Film Award for Best Supporting Actor for acting in this television series.
 He was a part of Jodhaa Akbar where he played the role of Mulla Do-Piyaza.

 Khan Bahadur was a classical dancer too.
 For his dancing he received an award from Birju Maharaj.
 He also received honorary doctorate degree in acting from Ambedkar University.

 Khan Bahadur died on 5 February 2019.